sarahblay/rc-docs/docs/gaaonboarding/gaaonboardingchecklist.md

    - Koerner Presentation Room
    - Koerner Room 217 where applicable
 1.  \[    \] Your name has been added to the [online feedback survey](http://bit.ly/UBCLibRCFeedback)
+1.  \[    \] You understand the VERY IMPORTANT step of logging all of your workshops and consults in Desktracker and have received training on how to do so.